Nevada

 Currently, federal and state early learning programs reach thousands of young children and their families in Nevada.
 But too many working families in Nevada are missing out.
 As a direct result of child care issues, the Nevada economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 219k children ages 5 and under in Nevada
+There are 215k children ages 5 and under in Nevada – 62% of these children have all available parents in the workforce.

-The typical annual cost of child care in Nevada is around $11,000
+The typical annual cost of child care for an infant in Nevada is around $13,000.

-The Child Care and Development Block Grant only reaches 8% of eligible families.
-This federal program helps low-income parents afford child care
+The Child Care and Development Block Grant only reaches 7% of eligible families.
+This federal program helps low-income parents afford child care.

 Nevada’s economy loses $1B annually due to child care challenges